Kitakyushu Airport: Construction

 A committee to promote the construction of the new airport was founded in 1978, with the governor of Fukuoka as chairman.
 Construction began in October 1994.

 The new airport was anticipated by residents in and around the cities of Kitakyushu and Shimonoseki.
 The Kitakyushu municipal government organized bus tours to the construction site for interested citizens in an attempt to defuse controversy over the construction.
 The airport officially opened on March 16, 2006.

 Flights

-The first aircraft to land at the airport was a StarFlyer Airbus on March 26, 2006.
+The first aircraft to land at the airport was a StarFlyer Airbus on March 16, 2006.
 The first international flight from Shanghai landed on March 30, 2006.
 A Korean low-cost carrier, Jeju Air, flew eight charter flights from Kitakyushu to Incheon International Airport in summer 2008.
 Scheduled service on the route started in March 2009.

-Events

-Several events were held to commemorate the opening of the airport.
-A marathon was held on February 5, 2006 with half-marathon, 10 kilometre and five kilometre courses to celebrate the opening of the new airport.
-On June 4, 2006, a rugby game was played at Honjo Stadium between Japan and Tonga as part of the inaugural IRB Pacific 5 Nations series.

-On August 2, 2006, the one-millionth user of the airport was presented with souvenirs.
-By July 11, 2007, 3 million passengers had used the airport.